-As you prep for civilian employment, you’ll find a world of organizations committed to hiring veterans.
-These are top services and programs offered by the military and the government, focused on jobs for veterans.
+As you prep for civilian employment, you’ll find many organizations committed to hiring veterans.
+Learn about the top services and programs focused on connecting veterans with opportunities.

 We know that life in the National Guard can get busy.
 But don’t let that be the reason you don’t submit your Civilian Employer Information to the Department of Defense.
 Based on the information you submit annually, defense officials will know whom they can call to active duty without putting civilian jobs at risk.